How We Help

 Our teaching approach was developed by internationally-renowned dyslexia and reading instruction expert, Susan Barton.
 She launched the Orton-Gillingham based Barton Reading and Spelling System™ in 1998.

-This intense system is based on brain science.
-It has been proven effective over time, independently tested in at least 15 public and private school studies.
+The Barton Reading and Spelling System has been proven effective over time, independently tested in public and private school studies.
 It is endorsed by the International Dyslexia Association.
-Plus, it has the thumbs up of kids and parents in North Dakota and Minnesota whose lives have been changed through Haley’s Hope teaching of the Barton system.
+Plus, it has a thumbs up from kids and parents in North Dakota and Minnesota whose lives have been changed through Haley’s Hope teaching of this fidelity based Orton-Gillingham system.